 Unfortunately, the latest science reveals the 2018 goals of the IPCC to keep climate warming to a maximum of 1.5C are already obsolete.
 The 2019 IPCC Report states that doesn't even begin to include the new reality of tipping points of glacier ice melt after the latest summer heatwaves, that now spiral the planet toward an irreversible point of no return.

 The climate crisis didn’t happen overnight.
 America is the world’s biggest historical source of carbon emissions.
 America can lead on climate change.
 Science and technology have shown the climate goals necessary can be met with physics and chemistry.
-What’s missing is national and political will.
+What’s missing is public and political will.

 To ensure our survivability as we know it, everything must change.
 But here’s the ticker–everything can change.

 Technological solutions in renewable energy, batteries, energy storage, reforestation, population education, and changes in our mass transit and power systems are already possible.
-Forces of Nature is a youth call for action by our politicians now--this session--this term.
+Forces of Nature is youth call for action by our politicians now--this session--this term.
 We are out of time.

 We should all take a science lesson from Mother Nature; she pays no attention to politics.